mvt-project/mvt/docs/ios/records.md

     Backup: :material-check:
     Full filesystem dump: :material-check:

 This JSON file is created by mvt-ios' `WhatsappContacts` module.
 The module extracts WhatsApp contact records from the SQLite database located at *private/var/mobile/Containers/Shared/AppGroup/\*/ContactsV2.sqlite*, including each contact's phone number, WhatsApp and LID identifiers, and the per-contact disappearing messages timer, which is not recorded in *ChatStorage.sqlite*.
-Contacts with a disappearing messages timer set produce a `disappearing_mode_set` event in the timeline.
+Each timestamp stored on a contact record produces a timeline event: `disappearing_mode_set` (when the disappearing messages timer was last changed), `about_changed` (when the contact last changed their "about" text), `about_expiration` (when a timed "about" is scheduled to expire) and `contact_last_updated` (when the contact record was last updated).

 This database is often missing from incremental backups.
 When it cannot be found, the module logs a warning and produces no results, in which case the disappearing messages state of chats cannot be determined from the backup.